manas-yu/FeedStream/README.md

 ### Features

 - 🔄 Aggregates multiple RSS feeds into a unified daily news stream.
-- 🧠 Implements **MVVM clean architecture** for modular, maintainable, and testable code.
+- 🧠 Implements **MVI clean architecture** for modular, maintainable, and testable code.
 - ⚡ Integrates **Pager3** to efficiently handle paging and infinite scroll, improving loading speed by over 30%.
 - 🌐 Utilizes **Retrofit** for optimized API communication.
 - 💾 Uses **RoomDB** for offline access and local caching.